cyz020403/Maze-Recognition/README.md

 A maze recognition project based on Android and OpenCV.

-It's also my Human-computer interaction lab.
+It's also my Human-computer interaction course lab.

 Initial picture：